Back to Reference

 Scalability and custom solutions

-Enterprise cloud storage should be flexible enough to grow with your needs.
+Enterprise cloud storage should be flexible enough to grow with your needs, especially since data storage requirements are growing by about 40 percent each year.
 Top providers offer scalable solutions with unlimited storage and the ability to add users easily.

 Custom solutions can also include dedicated servers, private cloud options, and API access for deeper integrations.
 This makes it easier for businesses to adapt their storage strategy as their operations evolve.